 Dobson-Telescopes 17" and 20"

-In addition to several smaller instruments, two large Dobson telescopes are available for pure visual observation on the Gamsberg observatory: a 17" f4.5 and a 20" f/4.0 Dobson telescope.
+In addition to several smaller instruments, a large Dobson telescope is available for pure visual observation on the Gamsberg observatory: a 20" f/4.0 Dobson telescope (the 17" on the photo below is no longer on the Gamsberg).